Do you remember the excitement of becoming a first-year medical student?

 - New technologies

-Many thanks to the 3,249 generous donors who gave a total of $1,553,203 to the Duke Medical Annual Fund in fiscal year 2016-2017.
+Many thanks to the 3,011 generous donors who gave a total of $1,582,162 to the Medical Annual Fund in fiscal year 2017-2018.
 Every donor and dollar provides essential support for our mission of educating future leaders in medicine and science.

 Duke University School of Medicine seeks to enroll bright, ambitious students who embrace diversity, thrive amid challenges, and who also have the passion and ability to emerge as leaders.
 They arrive eager to learn and collaborate; they are committed to their education and compassionate, evidence-based care.
 As they pursue their various careers, our students change the future of medicine.